neutrinojs/neutrino/docs/customization.md

 Set the base directory which Neutrino middleware and presets operate on.
 Typically this is the project directory where the package.json would be located.
 If the option is not set, Neutrino defaults it to `process.cwd()`.
 If a relative path is specified, it will be resolved relative to `process.cwd()`; absolute paths will be used as-is.

+**It's recommended to always set this value, to ensure that tools such as ESLint work when run from a subdirectory of the repository.
+If your `.neutrinorc.js` is in the root of the repository, use the value `__dirname` to achieve this.**

 ```js
 module.exports = {